pulldown-cmark/pulldown-cmark/README.md

 Further, the Str event (representing text) is a copy-on-write string (note: this isn't quite true yet).
 The vast majority of text fragments are just slices of the source document.
-For these, copy-on-write gives a convenient respresentation that requires no allocation or copying, but allocated strings are available when they're needed.
+For these, copy-on-write gives a convenient representation that requires no allocation or copying, but allocated strings are available when they're needed.
 Thus, when rendering text to HTML, most text is copied just once, from the source document to the HTML buffer.